 Accessing the RWA-WF Newsletter and other members’ only information on the website

-If you want to read the newsletter and weren’t a member when the latest issue was released, you can go back and see the old issues under RWA-WF Newsletter on the website.
+If you want to read the historical newsletter articles, you can go back and see the old issues under RWA-WF Newsletter on the website.
 Your login is your name (including spaces and capital letters), and your email address is your password.
 This goes for accessing the past Board Meeting Minutes, the audio files of our first chapter meeting at Orlando Florida and Donald Maass’ speech at that meeting.
 Please contact the VP-Communications if you have trouble accessing any protected information on the site.

 We invite you to make suggestions to your RWA-WF Board of Directors if you have any thoughts on how we can help you in your career as a women’s fiction author.
 On behalf of the Board of Directors and the RWA-RW membership, welcome!